The Last Time I Tried to Get Sober

 I so badly WANT to share all the amazing things sobriety has given me in the past 3 months however, while definitely never intended, these things can be perceived as righteous or somehow “judgey” to the drinker.
 So, please, keep in mind, if you’re a drinker (and by all means DRINK AWAY) I really, really, really, really don’t care about your drinking habits.
 I’m not counting how many you’ve had, what time you start or end, or whatever rule you’ve set for yourself.

 There are some of you out there that have asked me how.
-And if there’s the six that reached out, I’m guessing there’s a few more out there that didn’t but still want to know.
+And if there’s six that reached out, I’m guessing there’s a few more out there that didn’t but still want to know.
+If you’re just starting to question your own relationship with alcohol, you may want to read how my sobriety journey began with my first 90 days alcohol-free.

 The short answer, that no one wants to hear, I definitely did NOT for years, is that I just decided.
 I stopped depending on willpower, counting the days, white-knuckling it through events and embraced that my life is just “better’ without it.
-Everything is better…and I mean everything.
+Eventually I realized quitting drinking was the right decision, which I wrote about in Why I Quit Drinking Instead of Staying Miserable.

 And I was honest when I said in my post I just couldn’t “do” my life anymore hungover with an ulcer.
 My life is busy and packed with goals and tasks and people that depend on me.
 For years I have thought there’s something bigger for me just waiting out there and the only thing holding my back was my drinking.